SEIR-0508/u4_django_fullstack/README.md

 - At least 4 Back end paths (Index and Show of Venues and Events at each venue)
 - A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each
-- At least 1 additional route of Create, Update, or Delete for at least 1 of your models in your Front and Back end
+- At least 1 additional route of Create, Update, or Delete for at least 1 of your models in your Front and Back end'
 - Clean professional styling

+## Preparation
+- Your group is highly recommended to create an ERD and Component Hierarchy Diagram before diving into your code so that your team is all on the same page and will not need to run multiple migrations

 ## Presentations